dirtytowel/scritps/README.md

 make config
 ```

-edit this file by adding a 1 next any scripts you want to install in the config.mk.
-0 means it will not install that script
+edit this file by adding/removing the script name you want installed.

 install
 ```